 Here, you can zoom right through the canopies and even hover over top of the hues from four stories high (while walking out onto a glass-floored overlook, if you dare)!
 You can tour fall colors from the comfort of your car, hop aboard a sailboat for awe-inspiring views, and even pedal custom bikes through (possibly sipping pints of brew as you do)!

-The Great Lakes Bay Region offers exciting places to tour fall colors in Michigan, and this is your map to the multi-colored, magical experiences up ahead!
+The Great Lakes Bay offers exciting places to tour fall colors in Michigan, and this is your map to the multi-colored, magical experiences up ahead!

 Colors on High